AynalemN/alx-low_level_programming/0x08-recursion/README.md

 4. Once an idea has taken hold of the brain it's almost impossible to eradicate - a function that returns the value of x raised to the power of y.
 	* If y is lower than 0, the function should return -1.
 5. Your subconscious is looking for the dreamer - a function that returns the natural square root of a number.
-	* If n does not have a natural square root, the function should return -1
+	* If n does not have a natural square root, the function should return -1.
+6. Inception.
+Is it possible? - a function that returns 1 if the input integer is a prime number, otherwise return 0.